grimasod/json-to-vue/README.md

 # JSON to Vue

-Generates Vue nodes and components from JSON by using the render function.
+Generates Vue nodes and components from a data object that can be created from JSON.

 ## Installation